Text Formatting Tags

 - Source Code -

-ttthe text is displayed in a fixed-width font, and is commonly used to show source code.
+- Text is displayed in a fixed-width font, commonly used when showing source code.
 I have used it on this site, along with stylesheets, to show all tags.

 - Typewriter Text -